Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/installing_and_using_fuse.rst

-.. _installing_and_using_fuse:
+.. _vin-install-fuse:

 **************************************
 Installing and using FUSE
 **************************************

 This document will provide instructions on testing *VIN™* nodes with *rvault*.
 It requires that *VIN™* be installed on a minimum of three nodes (one bootstrap and two peers).
-Before beginning with this procedure, please follow the instructions in :ref:`install-vin` and :ref:`running-the-vin-linux` (or :ref:`running-the-vin-windows`) to gain a better understanding of the *VIN™* and its functionality.
+Before beginning with this procedure, please follow the instructions in :ref:`vin-install` and :ref:`running-the-vin-linux` (or :ref:`running-the-vin-windows`) to gain a better understanding of the *VIN™* and its functionality.

 Installing the VIN™
 ====================

-Note: if the :ref:`install-vin` section was followed, *VIN™* will already be installed and the steps in this subsection may be skipped.
+Note: if the :ref:`vin-install` section was followed, *VIN™* will already be installed and the steps in this subsection may be skipped.

 Building the project is a complex process requiring a number of dependency projects and libraries to be built.
 For this demo, a prebuilt ``DEB`` package is provided.
 Install the ``DEB`` file in a *Debian* system (tested in *Ubuntu*) using the following: